Teknoaidi

-Teknoaidi is a Finnish hardcore techno and speedcore musician.
+Teknojta (born Tuomas Kinnunen; 1985), better known as Teknoaidi, is a Finnish hardcore techno and speedcore musician.
 His music is influenced by folk, world music and noise.
 He describes his music with the term shamancore.
-Teknoaidi is a part of the Kovaydin.NET netlabel.
+Teknojta is a founder of the Kovaydin.NET and Ydinväki netlabels.

 The artist's former alias is Zutsuu.
-Teknoaidi is also a member in the Hiiden Virren Vinguttajat duo.
+Teknojta is also a member in the Hiiden Virren Vinguttajat duo.